-Subject: Effective Date: Revised Date:

-Written Directive System June 1, 1997 November 16, 2018

-Title: Next of Kin Notifications Pages: Distribution:
+Subject: Written Directive System Effective Date: June 1, 1997 Revised Date: November 16, 2018 Title: Next of Kin Notifications Pages: 2 Distribution: All Members Cross Reference: CALEA Reference Chapter 55.2.6 Chief of Police Approval Nathaniel Allen

-2 All Members

-Cross Reference: Chief of Police Appr oval

-Nathaniel Allen

-CALEA Reference Chapter Nathamel Allen

-55.2.6

 The Decatur Police Department will provide prompt and considerate notification to next-of-kin in the event of serious injury, illness or death.
 The Coroner will be notified in a timely manner on all situations involving the investigations of a death.
 Notification of next of kin will be in accordance with Homicide Survivor Support policy # 401.10a.